chge/tasty/README.md

 # How it works

-Tasty server controls Tasty clients to run your tests against your application.
+Tasty server controls Tasty clients to run your tests against your application: navigate, fill forms, perform checks.

 1. Add `tasty.js` module to your assembly or markup.
 2. Assemble and serve your application from staging server.
 3. Provide CSP directives for Tasty and use test certificates, if needed.
 4. Write tests for your preferred test framework using Tasty async tools.
 5. Run Tasty server.
 Open application in any of your clients.
-6. For every client Tasty will run your tests and return all output.
+6. For each client Tasty will run your tests and return all output.
 7. Edit tests, Tasty will re-run them automatically, if needed.

 # Is [Selenium](https://github.com/SeleniumHQ/selenium) server needed?